 Refrain from criticising another country's infrastructure or bureaucracy.
 Even if your clients think you have a point, they won't appreciate you drawing attention to the fact.
 Complaining should be kept to a minimum as it could be considered bad manners.
 Respect also applies outside of the office – particularly when you're entertaining a client at a restaurant or other venue.
 While it's good to establish a relaxed rapport with the people you're meeting, it's important to ensure you remain professional at all times.

 In conclusion, mastering the dos and don'ts of business travel etiquette is crucial for building successful relationships, establishing trust and achieving business goals.
 By following basic principles, you can create a positive impression and avoid misunderstandings that could negatively impact your business trip.
 These principles include:

 - Dressing appropriately

-Remember to do your research and familiarize yourself with local customs or practices before your trip.
-Be mindful of your behavior and communication style while on the road.
-With the right approach to business travel etiquette, you can achieve your objectives, build strong relationships, and create a positive and lasting impression in the minds of your clients, colleagues, and potential business partners.
+Remember to do your research and familiarise yourself with local customs or practices before your trip and be mindful of your behaviour and communication style while on the road.
+With the right approach to business travel etiquette, you can achieve your objectives, build strong relationships, and create a positive and lasting impression in the minds of your clients, colleagues and potential business partners.